larksuite/rsmpeg/README.md

 1. <https://github.com/ffmpeg/ffmpeg>.
 2. <https://trac.ffmpeg.org/wiki/CompilationGuide>

-If you found the compilation compilcated, there are some helpful compiling scripts for you(under the `utils` folder).
+If you find the compilation compilcated, there are some helpful compiling scripts for you (under the `utils` folder).

 To build a FFmpeg with some common parameters: (don't forget to install the build dependencies)